NREL/jade/docs/source/tutorial.rst

   HPC queue chosen and the priority given.
 - **Average job runtime**: How long it takes a job to complete.
 - **HPC config file**: Customized HPC parameters like walltime and partition
-- **Time-based batching: If jobs have variable runtimes then it is better to define those runtimes in the config file and then use the ``--time-based-batching`` flag to let JADE create variable-sized batches.
+- **Time-based batching**: If jobs have variable runtimes then it is better to define those runtimes in the config file and then use the ``--time-based-batching`` flag to let JADE create variable-sized batches.
   Mutually exclusive with --per-node-batch-size.

 If the jobs are very quick to execute and it takes a long time to acquire a node then you may be better off making per_node_batch_size higher and max_nodes lower.
 Conversely, if the jobs take a long time then you may want to do the opposite.

-Run ``jade submit-jobs --help`` to see defaults.
+Refer to :ref:`submission_strategies` for a description of how to handle specific use cases.

 Examples::